crooksnwhiskey/CART253/topics/assignments/mod-jam/process/planning.md

 Add end screen to show score and show time

-time system that sees how long u last if you miss a fly, rotation increases
+time system that sees how long u last if you miss a fly score goes down.

 add fly movement to make the flies harder and add bad flies